Elevator pitch

-An elevator pitch, elevator speech, lift speech or elevator statement is a short description of an idea, product, or company that explains the concept in a way such that any listener can understand it in a short period of time.
+An elevator pitch, elevator speech, lift speech, or elevator statement is a short description of an idea, product, or company that explains the concept in a way such that any listener can understand it in a short period of time.
 This description typically explains who the thing is for, what it does, why it is needed, and how it will get done.
-When, explaining an individual person, the description generally explains one's skills and goals, and why they would be a productive and beneficial person to have on a team or within a company or project.
+When explaining an individual person, the description generally explains one's skills and goals, and why they would be a productive and beneficial person to have on a team or within a company or project.
 An elevator pitch does not have to include all of these components, but it usually does at least explain what the idea, product, company, or person is and their value.

-An elevator pitch can be used to entice an investor or executive in a company, or explain an idea to a founder's parents.
-The goal is simply to convey the overall concept or topic in an exciting way.
-Unlike a sales pitch, there may not be a clear buyer–seller relationship.
+Unlike a sales pitch, an elevator pitch can be used in a variety of ways, and may not have a clear buyer-seller relationship.
+The goal is simply to convey the overall concept or topic being pitched in a concise and exciting way.

 The name—elevator pitch—reflects the idea that it should be possible to deliver the summary in the time span of an elevator ride, or approximately thirty seconds to two minutes.